 But even so, I’ve come back and realised that there are a lot of things I’m not going to need to buy for a very long time.
 Shoes, t shirts, coats, even socks will take a while to wear out, and I don’t feel any need to overstock them because I know how much I can live without.
 Ash found seven deodorants amongst our stuff.
 I have three or four woolly scarves.
 And I definitely don’t need any more homeware for now.
 Travel often takes the consumerist nature out of you – there’s nothing I even really want for Christmas (much to Mum’s annoyance – she keeps asking!).

 There are a few silly things that I kept for novelty value which seem so irrelevant now, but then some of it I’m glad I kept, even if everyone else thinks they’re stupid (I’m looking at YOU, big green bean bag banana).
-But travelling definitely makes you aware of what’s actually important in your life – and that’s a very subjective issue, so only YOU can make that decision.
+But travelling definitely makes you aware of what’s actually important in your life – and that’s very subjective, so only YOU can make that decision.

 There are good things about coming home, too